zPedro19/zPedro19/README.md

 - 💻 | I started studying programming in May 2023 and ended up falling in love with everything I can create.
 - 🎓 | I'm Currently Attending The 3rd Year Of High School.
-- 📚 | In the year 2024, they began to study systems analysis and development.
+- 📚 | 2024, I'll start studying systems analysis and development.
 - ⚡ | In My Spare Time I Really Like To Play Soccer And Play Counter-Striker With My Friends.

 ### languages ​​That I'm Delving Into At The Moment.: